Alex Albon Suggests Sacrificing Iconic Racing Section to Improve Racing in Mexico - The SportsRush

 Advertisement

-For the second race in a row, Fernando Alonso had to see ‘DNF’ written next to his name, as Aston Martin had to retire his car midway.
+For the second race in a row, Fernando Alonso had to see ‘DNF’ written after his name, as Aston Martin had to retire his car midway through the race.
 Explaining the cause behind it, Alonso said he felt picking some damage up to the rear suspension and the floor of the car, after which he did not feel safe driving it.
 Having started from the pitlane, Alonso had a great race until his DNF, as he had climbed up to P8 in the standings.

 Advertisement